Eniamza/blog-sync/properly-add-kali-repositories-to-linux-mint.md

 Since the launch in 2013, Kali Linux has been heartily welcomed by both Security Analyst and Script Kiddies.

 With the access to a vast number of tool sets and layers of securities, it has been a favorite choice in the field of Penetration Testing, Security Research, Computer Forensics and Reverse Engineering.
-Not to mention we've also **Mr Robot** Episodes
+Not to mention we've also seen Elliot  **Mr Robot** Episodes